Preventive health and wellbeing

 • The Heart Foundation Healthy Eating website provides health information and recipes, including how to reduce saturated fat intake for good heart health.

-• The SA Health be active web page provides information on being physically active for everyone from children to adults, the mature aged to those with a disability.
-If you are looking at becoming more active and need a hand getting started, the be active resources web page has a 'Getting Started' booklet.
+• The Preventive Health SA be active page provides information on being physically active for everyone from children to adults, the mature aged to those with a disability.

 • The great thing about walking is you can do it anytime, anywhere.
-To make it even easier, the be active web page has some tips on where you can walk yourself happy, with some great maps and trails or a walking group to keep you moving.
+To make it even easier, the 'A walk can work wonders' page has some great ideas.

 What are the recommendations for healthy eating?